NOTE: The next round of applications for the Outdoor Recreation Grant Program will open December 2023.

 To increase and enhance outdoor recreation facilities in local and community parks throughout the state.
 This program is established in Minnesota Statutes 85.019.

 Park acquisition and/or development/redevelopment including, internal park trails, picnic shelters, playgrounds, athletic facilities, boat accesses, fishing piers, swimming beaches and campgrounds.
-All park projects must meet requirements for perpetual outdoor recreation use.
+All park projects must be maintained for outdoor recreation into perpetuity.

-Project proposals must include at least one of the eligible primary outdoor recreation facilities in the Program Manual and have a total project cost of at least $10,000.
+Project proposals must include, at least, one of the eligible primary outdoor recreation facilities in the program manual and have a total project cost of at least $20,000.
 Support facilities such as restrooms and parking lots can only be funded as part of a larger project that includes a primary recreation facility.
 Land proposed for development and/or redevelopment must be owned by the applicant or be part of an acquisition project.
-Multi-organization collaboration is not required for this program.

 Minnesota Department of Natural Resources